Octo-Siddharth/Retro-Nokia-Snake-Game-using-Raspberry-Pi-Pico/README.md

 Very much inspired from the childhood memories, when we used to play "The Snake Game" in our good old nokia phones, I bet most of us scored a huge.
 So let's recall the some part of childhood with this project.

+## Circuitry and Coding Part
+- Follow the Schematic and connect the OLED Display and Push Button switches
+- The OLED Display is an I2C based 128x64 pixels display, you can use any other monochrome OLED display of your choise.
+- After connecting all the components use the (/i2c.py) code to check whether the diaplay is connected properly or not.

 ![Thumbnail](/Project_Img_1.jpg)